MacLemon/CongressChecklist/README.md

 ## Humans
 General considerations to make the congress a worthwhile experience for everyone, humans, robots and aliens alike.
-You'll also find list of all the nice humans who have contributed to this list at the bottom.
+You'll also find a list of all the nice humans who have contributed to this list at the bottom.

 ### Manners